 Improved Emoji search

-Jeremy Burge, Chief Emoji Officer and creator of World Emoji Day, has called for Apple to improve emoji search.
+Jeremy Burge, the creator of World Emoji Day, has called for Apple to improve emoji search.
 In his blog he explains how bad it is currently.

 If you were trying to search for the emoji shown below left, for example, and you typed plate or knife into the emoji search bar, you wouldn't see it as an option, even though it clearly contains those things.
 You specifically need to search for fork or dinner.